Brussels scene during European elections (AN/CC-BY-4.0: © European Union 2019 – Source: EP)

 May 13, 2019

-(AN) — More than 1 million people in Gaza are at risk of running out of food less than a year after the United States announced it would no longer contribute aid to Palestinians, the U.N. relief agency for Palestinian refugees said on Monday.
+More than 1 million people in Gaza risk running out of food less than a year after the U.S. announced a cutoff in aid to Palestinians, UNRWA said.